AthosSchrapett/AthosSchrapett/README.md

     <img src="https://www.tmf-group.com/-/media/images/logos/case-study-logos/linkedin.png" width="70px">
   </a>
   <br>
-<p>My name is Athos, I have a degree in IT and I am currently growing in knowledge, so I have studied some technologies such as JavaScript, Node.JS, ReactJS and React Native, welcome to my profile on GitHub.</p>
+<p>My name is Athos, I have a degree in IT and I am currently growing in knowledge, so I have studied some technologies such as JavaScript, Node.JS, Angular, welcome to my profile on GitHub.</p>

 <h2>My Skills 🧑‍💻</h2>